 2) Make sure that the resource is publicly available on the Internet (e.g. it is not required to log on to the server where the resource is stored or the resource does not come from the internal corporate network).
 A private mode in a browser and proxy servers can help you with this.

-3) Make sure that the resource will remain at the URL as long as the lesson is operated.
+3) Make sure that the resource will remain at the URL as long as the lesson is available.
 Be aware of hosting "fly-by-night" companies and sites that may prohibit hot-linking of their materials.
 A big risk is also not renewing a domain or hosting service by the resource's owner.

 4) Make sure that the lesson will not be used offline.
 Resources * linked from external servers are not included in the offline lesson's package. * Therefore, lessons with these resources will only work online.
 This may be a problem in the internal school's network or on a student's mobile device.